codebyrpp/PRScout/CONTRIBUTING.md

-# Contributing to PullRadar 🤝
+# Contributing to PRScout 🤝

-Hey there! 👋 Thanks for your interest in contributing to PullRadar!
+Hey there! 👋 Thanks for your interest in contributing to PRScout!
 I welcome contributions from everyone - whether you're fixing bugs, adding cool features, improving docs, or just suggesting awesome ideas.

 _Quick note: This is a personal project that I work on in my spare time, so please be patient with response times.
 I'll do my best to review contributions and provide feedback when I can!_